esmefong/demo-gtm/README.md

 - The full reference library.
 Real ones are 5–10× the size — full ICP research, dev-community interviews, etc.
 - Proprietary detection heuristics in the live AI-writing-detector and the weekly recalibration that keeps it sharp.
-- Channel-specific automations: X scheduling, governance-forum cross-posting, Mirror, Farcaster.
+- Channel-specific automations: X scheduling, LinkedIn personal account ghost-writing, and brand account posting.
 - Multi-product orchestration when a brand has both a protocol surface and a wallet/app surface to maintain.
 - Performance loops that retrain the prompts based on what's actually winning in market.